jdelamare/weather-mtb/README.md

 Currently working through React tutorials and building the API out simultaneously.

+#### React notes
+Each trail system card is populated by data in a prop (presumably).
+    App should get the data and pass it to the `TrailSystem` function component?
+    Remember to forward the proxy field in `package.json` because you'll get a CORS error otherwise.

 #### Geolocation
 Need to handle the error if the user refuses to provide tracking information.